ucsd-cse15l-w24/ucsd-cse15l-w24.github.io/src/week3/index.md

 For this part of the lab, you will be completing your skill demo on a platform called [PrairieTest](https://us.prairietest.com/).
 Your TA will show how to schedule your exam and use the workspace for the skill demo.
+We recommend using Google Chrome.
+This isn't because Joe particularly likes that browser (he doesn't), but because that's what's installed on the department computers you'll do the later skill demos on.

 Note: The remaining skill demos (on weeks 5, 7, and 9) will be different from this week!
 You will be required to use the lab computers and will schedule your